 For some, gardening can feel like a mysterious skill bestowed on a chosen few, but with a few key pieces information you can be on your way to growing your own little veggie patch.

 Growing up in a family that are keen gardeners and studying agriculture at school meant it was easy for me to pick up some basic skills.
-Now it’s become one of my passions and my garden not only provides me with fresh produce but also with a way of engaging with the present moment.
+Now my garden not only provides me with fresh produce but also with a way of engaging with the present moment.
 Checking my plants is the most peaceful part of my day.

 Here are some tips I’ve shared: